jpsca/jinjax-ui/docs/content/Headless/Tabs.md

 ## Disabling a tab

 To disable a tab, use the disabled attribute on the `Tab` component.
 Disabled tabs cannot be selected with the mouse, and are also skipped when navigating the tab list using the keyboard.

 <Callout type="warning">
-Disabling tabs is normally confusing for users.
-If there is no content for a tab, either remove it or, if that would be confusing for your users, explain why there is no content when the tab is selected.
+Disabling tabs might be confusing for users.
+Instead, I reccomend you either remove it or explain why there is no content for that tab when is selected.
 </Callout>

 <Example